 September 22, 2021

-London, UK – September 22, 2021 – UL, the global safety science leader, announced today that it launched an electronic identification (eID) certification scheme to evaluate products for compliance with ISO/IEC 18013-5:2021, the new international standard for personal identification – mobile driving license (mDL).
+London, UK – September 22, 2021 – UL, a global safety science leader, announced today that it launched an electronic identification (eID) certification scheme to evaluate products for compliance with ISO/IEC 18013-5:2021, the new international standard for personal identification – mobile driving license (mDL).
 This global standard specifies interoperable protocols for digital credentials and a data model for an mDL.
 It can also be leveraged for other digital credentials far beyond driving licenses.

 The announcement was made in conjunction with a speech by Arjan Geluk, lead principal advisor in UL’s Identity Management and Security group, at Identity Week, which is being held today through and Thurs., Sep.
 23 in London.
 Geluk said, “I am proud to announce that UL now provides interoperability certification services for mobile driving license implementations.
 It expresses a continuation of our commitment to the deployment of secure, privacy-preserving and globally interoperable digital credentials.”